fellowchrononaut/IMU_Stick_For_PS5/omar/README.md

 ### Wiring
 ![Wiring](https://github.com/fellowchrononaut/IMU_Stick_For_PS5/blob/main/omar/breadboard_wiring.png)

-### Script Walkthrough
+### Code Walkthrough

-This script allows the user to send X/Y joystick commands to the PS5 Access Controller via the serial port by modifying the wiper positions of the corresponding potentiometers.
+This program allows the user to send X/Y joystick commands to the PS5 Access Controller by modifying the wiper positions of the corresponding potentiometers via the serial port.